What You Can Automate

 and expected operations.

-Signed
+Cryptographically Signed

 Every Example Follows the Same Pattern

-automation reads model data, writes parameters, or exports files, the same trust
+writes parameters, or exports files, the same trust contract applies:

-contract applies: you see everything before it runs, and nothing happens that the
+you see everything before it runs, and nothing happens that the

-Gate did not disclose.
+safety preview did not disclose.

-Run One of These in Your Environment
+Run One of These on Your Project